 Los Lagos Region is one of Chile's 16 administrative regions and comprises four provinces: Chiloé, Llanquihue, Osorno and Palena.
-The region, located in Zona Sur, is known for its many lakes, Andean mountains, volcanoes and wild forest environments.
+The region in Zona Sur is known for its many lakes, Andean mountains, volcanoes and rugged forest environments.

 Los Lagos Region: Zona Sur